Adopt London South

-- Adopt London South Advice & Consultation Service
+- The Adopt London South Advice & Consultation Service

-- Signposting (and referral where necessary) to appropriate services and or support groups.
+- Signposting (and referral where necessary) to other appropriate services and or support groups.

 Our Post Adoption Support Team endeavours to provide a respond to your needs within four weeks.
 However if your circumstances become more difficult please call us and request a consultation with one of our experienced social workers.

 We prioritise existing Adoption Support Funding (ASF) applications for further funding to minimise disruption to current therapies where this is appropriate and continues to meet your family’s needs.

 We Are Family (WAF) is an independent adoption support community that operates in and around London.
 Membership is free and open to adopters and approved prospective adopters.
 You can join here they run peer-to-peer (i.e. parent-to-parent) events such as parent support groups, playgroups, family meet-ups, parties and socials.
 They also provide many opportunities to connect online, such as local group meet-ups on Zoom, webinars, blogs, a private Facebook group and other member resources on their website All events are designed and run by adopters, on a voluntary basis.
 Rather than offering advice, they offer community.
 They say it takes a village to raise a child.
 WAF wants to build those villages.

 New Family Social (NFS) offers a peer support network to LGBTQ+ adopters, offering advice at every step of the way.
 They provide online forums which are a great way to seek comfort or advice and perhaps gain a different perspective from other adopters and professionals.
 Their LGBTQ+ members can seek support anonymously from others in the same situation.
 With thousands of members across the UK the network is never short of parenting advice.
 NFS can also offer a triage service for families who feel that they would benefit from immediate advice.

 Support from Your Local Authority